SysLog Class

 Remarks

-Setting it to 0 (default) enables the Transmission Control Protocol (TCP)/IP stack to choose a port at random.
+Setting it to 0 enables the Transmission Control Protocol (TCP)/IP stack to choose a port at random.
 The chosen port will be shown by the LocalPort property after the connection is established.

 LocalPort cannot be changed once the class is Active.
 Any attempt to set the LocalPort property when the class is Active will generate an error.